Can an ATV Flip? Common Causes and How to Avoid It

 • Never ride with a passenger on a 1-up model.
 Dedicated 2-up models, typically referred to as touring ATVs, are designed with a longer wheelbase, stiffer suspension, and an extra seat with dedicated passenger handles to keep you and the passenger safe and comfortable.

-• Riding with a passenger requires experience, both as a rider and a passenger.
+• Riding with a passenger requires experience as a rider and a passenger.

-• Make sure you as a rider have at least a couple of hours of previous riding experience before allowing a passenger.
+• Ensure you have at least a few hours of riding experience before allowing a passenger.

-• The passenger needs to understand how shifting their body weight correctly in various situations is crucial for keeping the vehicle stable and preventing tipping over.
+• The passenger must understand how shifting their body weight correctly in various situations is crucial for keeping the vehicle stable and preventing tipping over.

 • When riding with an inexperienced passenger, ride at slow speeds on level ground without making any sharp corners before the passenger understands how to utilize their body weight to keep the vehicle stable.